ray-lee/cspace-public-browser.js/.github/pull_request_template.md

 **Dependencies for merging?
 Releasing to production?**
 [Description of any watchouts, dependencies, or issues we should be aware of.]

-**Has the application documentation been updated for these changes?**
+**Has the [public browser documentation](https://collectionspace.atlassian.net/wiki/spaces/COL/pages/666274513/Public+Collections+Browser) been updated for these changes?**

 **Did someone actually run this code to verify it works?**